escotoj/TechBlogMVC/README.md

 ## DONE
+-- comments --
+1 blog.handlebar not applying css, date or user.
+2 POST route on homePage.js LN80, 500 error, empty object
-delete route is working
-comment.js has been added

-dashboard only to show upon login in, needs a session. need ot be abel to click on a specific blog and be able to

-blogs are displayd with username

-newpost route doesnt include session or display name of user. make blog vie on click, with comment option in a newpage.

-only one button works on the dashboard page that selects the data id of the blog.
+3 for the comments - dynamic display in the homepage.js. delete route is working comment.js has been added dashboard only to show upon login in, needs a session. need ot be abel to click on a specific blog and be able to blogs are displayd with username newpost route doesnt include session or display name of user. make blog vie on click, with comment option in a newpage. only one button works on the dashboard page that selects the data id of the blog.

 comment